Press "Enter" to skip to content

 cholesterol content of foods

-To diagnose this condition, the cholesterol level in the blood should be measured at regular intervals.
-When a high cholesterol level is detected, it is helpful to be careful in consuming foods that are considered risky.
+To keep this situation under control, it is necessary to measure the level of cholesterol in the blood at regular intervals.
+When high cholesterol levels are detected, it is useful to follow the doctor’s recommendations and the treatment process and to be careful about the consumption of foods considered to be risky.

-However, it is not reasonable for a healthy individual to exclude all animal foods from their diet because of fear of cholesterol.
-However, a healthy individual should not overeat any food anyway.
+It makes no sense for a healthy person to exclude all foods of animal origin from their diet for fear of cholesterol.
+Already, a healthy person should not overeat any food.
+A balanced and moderate diet is essential.

 Be First to Comment